citomni/docs/how-to/services-authoring-registration-usage.md

 * [ ] If the service will run on hot paths, measure allocations and avoid avoidable work.
 * [ ] Registered via provider map or `/config/services.php`, as appropriate.
 * [ ] Documented with the **CitOmni PHPDoc template**.

+For provider packages, ensure your registry class name and file name are aligned (`Registry` in `Registry.php`) and that routes remain separate from config unless you are deliberately exporting route maps in the provider layer for the dedicated routes builder.

 ---